 It is advisable to have a naming structure that clearly defines your business offerings and is easily traceable.
 Amidst so many campaigns and ad groups, a structured and ordered layout will ensure proper management of your PPC account.

-2. Have you linked AdWords with other Google properties
+2. Have you linked Google Ads with other Google properties

-AdWords allows the account to be linked with other Google properties such as Analytics, Webmaster Tools etc. These two services by Google helps analyse your paid search traffic and how your ads perform vis-à-vis organic listing respectively.
+Google Ads allows the account to be linked with other Google properties such as Analytics, Webmaster Tools, etc. These two services by Google help analyze your paid search traffic and how your ads perform vis-à-vis organic listing respectively.
 So re-looking at which of your accounts are linked and which ones you could link, might be a good option.

 3. Are your campaigns properly structured?

-You must check if you have created separate campaigns for brand and non-brand keywords, different product offering or services, the advertising network options available etc. All this makes it simpler to draw an analysis on various parameters.
+You must check if you have created separate campaigns for brand and non-brand keywords, different product offerings or services, the advertising network options available, etc. All this makes it simpler to draw an analysis on various parameters.

 4. Are your ad groups segmented properly?

-1. Have you created conversion actions that best defines your campaign’s success
+1. Have you created conversion actions that best define your campaign’s success

-2. Is the AdWords Conversion tracking tag added to your website?
+2. Is the Google Ads Conversion tracking tag added to your website?

-To track your AdWords conversion actions, enabling the conversion tracking code is yet another important step to make a note of.
+To track your Google Ads conversion actions, enabling the conversion tracking code is yet another important step to make a note of.
 You must check if the tag has been successfully implemented and functioning.

-3. Is your Google Analytics account linked with AdWords account?
+3. Is your Google Analytics account linked with Google Ads account?

 Analytics can help get some deep insight of your paid search audience’s journey on your website.
-Thus, linking your GA account with AdWords is another pivotal item to check while auditing your account.
+Thus, linking your GA account with Google Ads is another pivotal item to check while auditing your account.

 2. Which device type is driving results?